cjyuan/cyf-notes/ITP-JS2-Sprint3-PR-comments.md

 Some of the passwords in this array are invalid passwords.

 The function could also return `false` because "welcome1" does not have any uppercase letter.
 So this test may fail to check if the function can handle "Must not be any previous password in the passwords array" properly.

+The function could have also returned `false` because `P1!` does not contain any lowercase letter.
+How can we be 100% sure the function can correctly check passwords shorter than 5 characters?